Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ## Getting Started with DataRobot
 Duration: 10

-Once you clicked the blue "activate" button, you will be redirected to the DataRobot account registration page.
+Go to your email, and verify your account, you will be redirected to the DataRobot account registration page.
 DataRobot is software-as-a-service (SaaS) application deployed on the cloud for your convenience, allowing you to build machine learning models without having to provision and manage any compute infrastructure.
 Go ahead and enter your name and password, and then click "Sign Up" for us to proceed.

 ![](assets/p25.png)
 <br/><br/>